costikid/costikid/README.md

 # Hi 👋, I'm Costanza

-1. 🔧 I make websites for small businesses (but this is my coder's profile, no marketing I promise)
+1. 🔧 I make websites for small businesses (though I don't think my clients would be interested in my github profile)

 2. 🌱 As a curious person, I’m always eager to learn more about different technologies.
 To the point that sometimes I get lost and forget to stick to one thing.

-3. 💬 Currently not looking for new clients.
-Only other techies or startup founders to collaborate with
+3. 💬 Does the internet really need another developer sharing her learnings on a blog?
+Probably not.
+But if you are reading this, maybe it does.
+Check it out here

 4. 📫 Email me at costanza@bromleywebworks.co.uk